isomerpages/csc-corp/pages/faq.md

 <p class="mini-header">How do I Mark My Attendance?</p>

 <p>From&nbsp;6 November 2023 onwards, CSC will be piloting a new e-attendance process in phases.
-If you are attending a virtual programme, or a milestone programme, you may mark your attendance by “checking in” to your programme.
+If you are attending a virtual programme, or a milestone programme, you may mark your attendance by <b>“checking in”</b> to your programme.
 Here is how:</p>

 <ol id="list-adjustment">
 	<li>At the start of the class, your trainer will provide you with a QR code and a URL.
 Scan the QR code with your mobile devices or manually input the URL in your web browser to launch the eAttendance page.</li>